PlasmaControl/DESC/docs/adding_compute_funs.rst

   and then if a specific subclass requires a different method, one may define a second compute function for the same quantity, with a parameterization for that subclass (e.g. ``desc.geometry.curve.SplineXYZCurve``).
   See the compute definitions for the ``length`` quantity in ``compute/_curve.py`` for an example of this, which is similar to the inheritance structure of Python classes.
-Note that for the compute function inheritance to work properly, the definition of the compute function for the subclass implementation must come AFTER the superclass compute function's definition, otherwise an error will be thrown when the data index is created.
 * ``kwargs``: If the compute function requires any additional arguments they should be specified like ``kwarg="description"`` where ``kwarg`` is replaced by the actual keyword argument, and ``"description"`` is a string describing what it is.